coderms1/cs-labs/README.md

 #### 📘 About
 This repository will grow gradually, with new files added after completion or submission.
-Some projects are my own, others are assignments designed to solve specific problems.
+Some projects are forr fun, most are specifically designed to solve specific problems.

 🔗 https://github.com/coderms1/cs-labs